signalapp/libsignal/README.md

 # Overview

-libsignal-protocol-rust is an implementation of the Signal protocol in Rust.
+libsignal-client is an implementation of the Signal client in Rust.

 Work in progress.
 Subject to change without notice, use outside Signal not yet recommended.